felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 fight, you'd probably pick the boxer who has a seemingly unused punching bag in their gym.

-Now look at the books in your library (if you have some!).
+Now look at the books in your library (if you have some).
 What does this say about your learning habits?

-{{< figure src="/img/punching-bags.png" position="center" caption="I don't know about you, but I'd spar with the person who practiced with the bag on the left." >}}
+{{< figure src="/img/punching-bags.png" position="center" caption="I don't know about you, but I'd rather spar with the person who practiced with the bag on the left." >}}

 It was my then manager (and mentor!)
 Mathieu Frenette who showed me a "tool" that I